 Creditors will look at your Poor credit rating and see both positives and negatives.
 The positive is that the history of bad behaviour is slowly fading and that you don't have the worst possible rating.
 The negative is that the history is still recent enough to warrant caution when lending money.

 The Poor credit rating means you won’t get the best APR rates available.
 To help reduce the cost, you may want to try and pay a larger deposit as this will reduce the cost of your monthly payments.
+You may also what to consider applying for a guarantor loan, if you have a family member, friend or co-worker who'd be in a position to be your guarantor.
+Check out our Credit+1 Guarantor Loans page to know if you're eligible.

 To begin fixing your Poor credit rating, you'll want to look at the Causes section for a list of issues that can negatively affect your score.
 Following this, please visit our Credit Clinic Treatment Centre to discover ways in which you can repair your file.
 Finally, visit our Resources page to find free, impartial advice from several debt charities.